SWU Leaflets

 SWU Reasearch

-- Social workers report poverty crisis for children (2024) – In conjunction with ITV News, SWU conducted the largest ever survey of UK social workers.
+- Social workers report poverty crisis for children (2024) – In conjunction with ITV News, SWU conducted the largest ever survey of UK social workers with over 2000 frontline practitioners responding.
 Our research found that the cost-of-living crisis has led to a third of UK social workers witnessing child removals in the past three years where poverty or financial poverty has been a key factor.

 - How the cost-of-living crisis is affecting social workers and the people they support (2024) – Exclusive research conducted by The Independent and SWU highlights how austerity has decimated social services and led to Dickensian living conditions.